 Once again, I fought the urge to question God’s plan.
 Why would you bring us here, God, only to waste our time?
 We don’t have any time to waste!
 As time went on, the reality that we had no club finally set in.
 It was time to experiment.
 Apparently God had other plans for us.

 Looking around, there was only one thing to do.
 Outside the Community center, there was a pool.
 Despite the hot day, there were just a few kids outside playing.
 However, in our minds, a few was better than none!
 At that moment, all our presuppositions and expectations for the clubs went out the window as we embraced God’s alternative path for what it was.
 We grabbed popsicles out of the freezer, opened the door, and went outside.

 “Hi, would it be okay if we gave your kids some popsicles?”
 Josie called out across the pool.
 With that question, we launched into our week long, unplanned, spontaneous, SPIRIT-LED 5-day club.
 It would be unexpected and new every single day.
 It would be unconventional.
 I mean, who’s ever done a 5-day club in the pool?
 And yet, despite all this, it would be rewarding.
 Little did we know the opportunities God would give and the seeds we would be able to plant.

 – AGY Entry #2 –

 Well…now that I’ve set the scene for you a bit, let me share more about what’s been going on in the Growth Year!!
-(If you want to read all the DETAILS about this program, click HERE to read my intro post!)
+(If you want to read all the DETAILS about this program, click HERE to visit the official website!)
 Want to hear all my updates?
 Sign up for my email list below:

 So, our first official day was July 15.
 After just a week of settling into seminars with the local pastors, Bible college, and more, our team of 12 was launched into 2 hectic weeks of 5-day clubs!
 Overall, we ran 12 clubs during that 2 weeks (we were split into smaller teams).
 It was super crazy, but also super rewarding!